phpmyadmin/localized_docs/source/config.rst

     :default: false

-    Enable logging queries and execution times to be displayed in the bottom of main page (right frame).
+    Enable logging queries and execution times to be displayed in the console's Debug SQL tab.

 .. config:option:: $cfg['DBG']['demo']